Wednesday 31 January 2024

 the lighthouse at Pointe au Baril, soft pastel by Janet Milne

 I met Janet many years ago (guessing 20 years?) when she phoned me, she had been referred to me as the pastel teacher in the Ottawa area.
 I was teaching a workshop that week, and Janet showed up in no time, with works in progress.
 Like many of my students, she was in disarray, because something was wrong with her drawing, and she couldn't figure out what it was.
 The painting, in pastel was of her granddaughter.
-It was easy for me to help her with the proportions, and viola, the piece was much better quickly.
+It was easy for me to help her with the proportions, and voila, the piece was much better quickly.
 Janet was thrilled.

 A winner, on location, soft pastel.

 The next day, Janet showed up at the workshop, and thrust a bottle of wine in my hand.
-She said "You're the beat art teacher I've ever had".
+She said "You're the best art teacher I've ever had".
 And thus began, the long friendship, bolstered by many life drawing workshops, every pastel class I ever taught, plein air, and her loyalty in coming on as many of my painting trips as she could muster.
 There was a nucleus, and small group of very loyal students who took many classes with me.
 When I left the Ottawa area to take care of aging parents, Barb Dickson took the flag, and kept the group going, with weekly plein air excursions that I am proud to say still go on to this day.
 Thanks Barb.
 Janet was an integral part of this ongoing group.
-To this day they paint, hike and snowshoe toegether and I'm sure Janet will be very much missed by everyone in this group.
+To this day they paint, hike and snowshoe together and I'm sure Janet will be very much missed by everyone in this group.

 appreciating nature